-I am a qualified Counsellor working with individuals of all ages, working with an integrative approach and also adhering with the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy
+I am a qualified Counsellor working with adults, families and couples with an integrative approach and also adhering with the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy

-My years of experience means that I am competent in working with individuals within a broad spectrum of issues and difficulties, but I have a particular interest in counselling children and families, as well as, individuals experiencing work-related stress, anxiety and depression.
+My years of experience means that I am competent in working with individuals within a broad spectrum of issues and difficulties, but I have a particular interest in counselling adults, families and couples, as well as, individuals experiencing work-related stress, anxiety and depression.
 In addition I specialise in counselling those experiencing the following relational problems;

 - Love and relationships